yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

   B) Resource Based:
   - Bucket policies: attached to S3 bucket (not the objects/user/role) Can grant access to anonymous users
-    Can restric access based on IP address
+    Can restrict access based on IP address
     Applied to all bucket-owner objects
-    JSON
+    Written in JSON
   - ACLs: can be used with buckets and objects
     Cannot deny permissions or grant additional permissions Manage access to the objects not owned by the bucket owner Manage permissions at the object level
-    Allow external accounts to manage policies on objects XML
+    Allow external accounts to manage policies on objects Written in XML
 - S3 Encryption
   - In-Transit Encryption (client-side):
     **Using a Client-side Master Key**: